yannpradel/ai_puissance_4/README.md

 # ai_puissance_4
-If the issue you work on requires a code modification either in the ETL or in the Looker LookML, you will need to pull a request (PR).
+If the issue you work on requires a code modification, you will need to pull a request (PR).

 # Pull Requests agreements: